If you are 19+ and want to study at level 3 the course will have fees attached.

 How do I apply for the Advanced Learner Loan?

 To apply you will need your National Insurance Number and a form of identity eg passport or birth certificate.
 You will also need a learning and funding information letter, available from the Student Hub.

 Is there any additional financial support available?

-Yes, there is a bursary fund that is provided to all colleges for students who are receiving the Advanced Learning Loan.
+Yes, there is a bursary fund that is provided to all colleges for students who are receiving the Advanced Learner Loan.
 The bursary fund can offer support with childcare, travel, equipment and printing costs.
 In addition, laptops are available to loan for the duration of the course.
-You can apply for this additional financial support if your household income is £30,000 or below per year and you are on an eligible course.
 Please speak to a member of staff in the college’s Student Hub, as you will receive this support directly from the college.